login-securite/lsassy/cme/README.md

 ![CrackMapExec >= 4.0.1](https://img.shields.io/badge/CrackMapExec-%3E=4.0.1-red)

-This CME module uses **lsassy** to remotely extract lsass password, and optionnaly interacts with Bloodhound to **set compromised hosts as owned** and check if compromised users have a **path to domain admin**.
+This CME module uses **lsassy** to remotely extract lsass password, and optionally interacts with Bloodhound to **set compromised hosts as owned** and check if compromised users have a **path to domain admin**.

 ![CME Module example](/assets/example.png)